csidarous/ScreenTimeBuddy/README.md

-# Screen Time Buddy - Landing Page
+# Screen Time Buddie - Landing Page

 Welcome to the **Screen Time Buddy** landing page!
 This is the official website for Screen Time Buddy, an accountability app designed to help users manage and reduce their screen time, promoting productivity and healthier habits.

 ## 🚀 Website

-Visit the live website here: [Screen Time Buddy](https://screen-time-buddy.vercel.app)
+Visit the live website here: [Screen Time Buddie](https://screen-time-buddy.vercel.app)

 ## 🛠 Tech Stack